PRLAB21/COVID-19-Detection-System-using-Chest-X-Ray-Images/README.md

 ## Co-Author

-Dr. Asifullah Khan (Principle Scientist)

-Email: khan.asifullah@gmail.com
+Prof. Asifullah Khan,

+Department of Computer and Information Sciences(DCIS),

-Pakistan Institute of Engineering & Applied Sciences, Islamabad
+Pakistan Institute of Engineering and Applied Sciences (PIEAS.

+Email: asif@pieas.edu.pk

+faculty.pieas.edu.pk/asifullah/

 ## How to cite / More information